Thu 7 May 2026

 Past attendee feedback

-This event follows on from the hugely successful ‘NHS Private Patient Business Development Conference’ held in September 2024 which welcomed attendees from across the country and was very well received:
+This event followed on from the hugely successful ‘NHS Private Patient Business Development Conference’ held in September 2024 which welcomed attendees from across the country and was very well received:

 "Very well set up, fantastic learning and networking day"